 Jack Donovan on "satanic" Ex-Mormon Losers

 Jack Donovan is a controversial writer and philosopher who was a member of The Church of Satan but resigned his membership.
-He has since moved on to developing his own philosophy of life and moved toward his own unique Pro-Masculinity Philosophy that emphasizes the importance of men belonging to a group and forming a tribe.
+He has since moved on to developing his own philosophy of life and moved toward his own unique Pro-Masculinity Philosophy: that emphasizes the importance of men belonging to a group and forming a tribe.
 He has sought to construct a philosophy and mythical quasi-religion that is functionally useful toward organizing a tribe.
 So Jack Donovan knows something about functional and dysfunctional religions and knows about "satanism" as an ex-satanist.
-So it is interesting what he says to Damian Paul (at youtube.com/@damianpaulpod), in October 2021, at the 8 minute mark in the video here, wherein Jack Donovan says that being in Utah he is around a lot of Mormons and says that some of his good friends are Mormons.
+So it is interesting what he says to Damian Paul (at youtube.com/@damianpaulpod), in October 2021, at the 8 minute mark in the video here, wherein Jack Donovan says that living in Utah he is around a lot of Mormons and says that some of his good friends are Mormons.
 He then says:

 I'm never going to be a Mormon, that is clearly not my jam.
 At the same time, they have a real tribe and real social organization; they have a lot of things figured out.
 They are very functional.
 Yeah, I do think that's probably the way you should raise kids.
 Yeah, that's a really good family organization and you're doing a lot of things that are good.
 Whether or not the specifics of the religion, whether you agree with them or not, the functional structure of it is very positive and is making their lives better.